quicwg/multipath/draft-ietf-quic-multipath.md

 {{Section 19.16 of QUIC-TRANSPORT}}.
 It is used to indicate that it will no longer use a connection ID for a specific path that was issued by its peer.
-To retire the connection ID used during the handshake on the initial path Path ID 0 is used.
+To retire the connection ID used during the handshake on the initial path, Path ID 0 is used.
-Sending a MP_RETIRE_CONNECTION_ID frame also serves as a request to the peer to send additional connection IDs for this pth for future use (see also {{Section 5.1 of QUIC-TRANSPORT}}, unless the path specified by the Path ID has been abandoned.
+Sending a MP_RETIRE_CONNECTION_ID frame also serves as a request to the peer to send additional connection IDs for this path (see also {{Section 5.1 of QUIC-TRANSPORT}}, unless the path specified by the Path ID has been abandoned.
 New path-specific connection IDs can be delivered to a peer using the MP_NEW_CONNECTION_ID frame (see Section {{mp-new-conn-id-frame}}).